 Skip to Content

-Information for those who work as an official in TE Office services, municipality or the health and social sector
+Information for those who work as an official in municipalities and employment areas

 Immigrants encounter many authorities on their integration path.
 Authorities can promote the smooth implementation of the integration process by cooperating across different administrative sectors and fields.